edmirjano/RaiseYourVoice/Docs/ImplementationStatus.md

 The security implementation has been further strengthened with the addition of a dedicated encryption logging service that tracks all encryption operations, key rotations, and security events.
 This provides comprehensive visibility into the encryption system's operation, helping to detect potential issues or security breaches early.
 The logging service includes performance tracking for encryption operations, detailed security event logging, and comprehensive key lifecycle event tracking.

+The latest addition to the backend is the implementation of gRPC services for mobile app communication.
+Protocol buffer definitions have been created for Auth, Post, and Comment services, along with their corresponding service implementations.
+These services provide efficient binary communication for mobile apps, with proper authentication, authorization, and error handling.
+The gRPC services have been configured in Program.cs and the necessary NuGet packages have been added.

-The next phase should focus on creating automated tests for the security features, completing the gRPC services for mobile app communication, finalizing the web application features, and setting up a complete deployment pipeline.
+The next phase should focus on creating automated tests for the security features, finalizing the web application features, and setting up a complete deployment pipeline.